-Hicks Lake is a 4.4 mile loop trail located near Kent, British Columbia, Canada and is good for all skill levels.
+Hicks Lake Trail is a 4.4 mile loop trail located near Kent, British Columbia, Canada that features a lake and is good for all skill levels.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 We did the loop clockwise.
 The east part is actually a forest service road and far away from the water.